shapelets/khiva/benchmarks/README.md

-# TSA Benchmarks
+# KHIVA Benchmarks

-In order to execute the benchmarks in all the available backends we have defined the `TSA_BENCHMARK_MAIN` macro, which redefines the `BENCHMARK_MAIN` macro of Google benchmarks.
+In order to execute the benchmarks in all the available backends we have defined the `KHIVA_BENCHMARK_MAIN` macro, which redefines the `BENCHMARK_MAIN` macro of Google benchmarks.

-The `TSA_BENCHMARK_MAIN` needs 3 functions in the following order:
+The `KHIVA_BENCHMARK_MAIN` needs 3 functions in the following order:
 1. A function containing the benchmarks to be executed in the **CUDA** backend.
 2. A function containing the benchmarks to be executed in the **OPENCL** backend.
 3. A function containing the benchmarks to be executed in the **CPU** backend.